-Concurrent Degree Program in Architecture & Urban Design and Urban Planning
+Concurrent Degree Program in Architecture and Urban Design and Urban Planning (M.Arch.I / M.U.R.P.)

-Degree Conferred: Master of Architecture, and Master of Urban and Regional Planning
+Degree Conferred: Master of Architecture / Master of Urban and Regional Planning

-The concurrent degree program aims at integrating the knowledge and skills provided in the Architecture and Urban Design Department and the Urban Planning Department.
+The concurrent degree program aims at integrating the knowledge and skills provided at UCLA Architecture and Urban Design and Urban Planning at Luskin School of Public Affairs.
 It is intended to serve the growing needs in public and private sectors for architects who are competent in dealing with social, economic, and environmental policy issues, and for urban planners who can integrate architecture and urban design into policy and planning practice.
-On successfully completing all requirements, students will receive, both the Master of Architecture Degree (M.Arch.I) and the Master of Urban and Regional Planning.
+On successfully completing all requirements, students will receive, both the Master of Architecture Degree (M.Arch.I) and the Master of Urban and Regional Planning (M.U.R.P.).

 Areas of Concentration